-Oral reprimand, written reprimand, suspension, reduction in salary, demotion, dismissal or discharge, per applicable collective bargaining agreement or personnel plan.
+Oral reprimand, written reprimand, suspension, reduction in salary, demotion, dismissal or discharge, or termination per applicable collective bargaining agreement or personnel plan.

-8. Range of Protective Measures Available to a Victim Alleging Misconduct
+8. Range of Protective and Supportive Measures Available to a Victim Alleging Misconduct

-The University may take interim measures to prevent unwanted contact with the alleged respondent, including, but not limited to, transfer of the complainant and/or the respondent to alternative classes, or a work site or to alternative University-owned housing, if such alternatives are reasonably available.
+The University may take interim actions and/or protective/supportive measures to prevent unwanted contact with the alleged respondent, including, but not limited to, transfer of the complainant and/or the respondent to alternative classes, or a work site or to alternative University-owned housing if such alternatives are available and feasible.

-The University may summarily suspend or take other temporary measures against a student alleged to have committed a violation of this policy, in accordance with System Procedure 1B.1.1.
+The University may summarily suspend or take other temporary measures against a student alleged to have committed a violation of these policies, in accordance with System Procedure 1B.1.1 or 1B.3.1, whichever is deemed appropriate.